The number of coronavirus cases in Lincoln increased by 150 over the weekend, official figures show.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that two-thirds of people in Lincoln have received two doses of a Covid-19 vaccine.
+The figures also show that more than two-thirds of people in Lincoln have received two doses of a Covid-19 vaccine.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.